kayla19/kayla19.github.io/README.md

 kayla19.github.io
 =================

-The code for the custom personal domain at nakaylasmith.com
+The code for the personal portfolio at nakaylasmith.com Hosted with Github Pages, domain from NameCheap.